-The purpose of this study is to assess the safety of giving the investigational drug AMG 510 (sotorasib) with other drugs - such as a MEK inhibitor, a SHP2 allosteric inhibitor, a PD-L1 inhibitor, a pan-ErbB tyrosine kinase inhibitor, or an EGFR inhibitor - in patients with solid tumors that contain a particular mutation called G12C in the KRAS gene and which spread despite prior treatment.
+The purpose of this study is to assess the safety of giving the drug AMG 510 (sotorasib) with other drugs - such as a MEK inhibitor, a SHP2 allosteric inhibitor, a PD-L1 inhibitor, a pan-ErbB tyrosine kinase inhibitor, or an EGFR inhibitor - in patients with solid tumors that contain a particular mutation called G12C in the KRAS gene and which spread despite prior treatment.
 AMG 510 traps the mutant KRAS protein and prevents it from signaling to other cells, thereby slowing or stopping cancer growth.

 The other drugs work to enhance the effects of AMG 510 by either shutting down KRAS signaling or activating the immune system to attack the cancer.
-These drugs are considered investigational in this study.
 AMG 510 is taken orally (by mouth), and the other drugs are either taken orally or intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: